Internet Explorer 11 is not supported

 Minimum Wage

-It’s been over a decade since the “Fight for $15” movement to increase minimum wage got off the ground with labor strikes organized by fast-food workers.
+It’s been over a decade since the “Fight for $15” movement to increase the minimum wage got off the ground with labor strikes organized by fast-food workers.
 Currently, seven states and the District of Columbia have adopted minimum wages of $15 per hour or more.
-Voters in California, Alaska, and Missouri voted this year on proposals to adopt similar laws.
+Voters in Alaska, California and Missouri voted this year on proposals to adopt similar laws.

-In Missouri, Proposition A would raise the minimum wage to $13.75 per hour in 2025 and $15 per hour in 2026.
-The measure was well ahead with about 40 percent of the vote counted.
+In Missouri, Proposition A, which would raise the minimum wage to $13.75 per hour in 2025 and $15 per hour in 2026, passed with 58 percent of the vote.

-Alaska’s Ballot Measure 1 would raise the minimum wage to $15 per hour by 2027 and require employers to provide paid sick time to workers.
-Proposition 32 in California would raise the state minimum wage to $18 per hour in 2026.
-Results were unavailable in those Western states as of 11 p.m.
-Eastern time.
+Also winning passage was Alaska’s Ballot Measure 1, which would raise the minimum wage to $15 per hour by 2027 and require employers to provide paid sick time to workers.

 In general, wages have grown quickly since the COVID-19 pandemic.
 Adjusted for inflation, they’re now at the highest level in U.S. history.